mapcrafter/mapcrafter/README.md

-# mapcrafter #
+# Mapcrafter #

 by Moritz Hilscher

-mapcrafter is a high performance Minecraft map renderer written in C++.
-It renders Minecraft worlds to a bunch of images which are viewable in any webbrowser using Leaflet.
+Mapcrafter is a high performance Minecraft map renderer written in C++.
+It renders Minecraft worlds to a bunch of images which are viewable in any webbrowser using Leaflet.js.

-mapcrafter is free software and available under the GPL license.
-You can access the latest source code of mapcrafter on GitHub: http://github.com/m0r13/mapcrafter
+Mapcrafter is free software and available under the GPL license.
+You can access the latest source code of Mapcrafter on GitHub: http://github.com/m0r13/mapcrafter

 Thanks to pigmap and Minecraft Overviewer, whose documentations and source code